 Director Rose Glass paints a nondescript world, appropriately lacking in any frivolity.
 A rudimentary aesthetic of muted earthy tones, wooden iconography and low lighting.
 The cinematography by Ben Fordesman enhances the 70s horror ambiance, but also the dowdy austereness seen in churches of more restrained denominations.
 Heavily reminiscent of past female, overzealous figures such as the terrorising mother (Piper Laurie) in Brian De Palma’s Carrie.
 Or perhaps more akin to 2018 British indie Apostasy, Siobhan Finneran’s indoctrinated Jehovah’s Witness mother whose fanatical faith becomes her downfall.

 Internal conversations with god, are littered throughtout.
-Prayers and inner ramblings reveal Maud’s own doubts, forever questioning his silence and loyalty.
-God eventually answers, either directly or through a series of divine symbols.
+Prayers and inner ramblings reveal Maud’s own creeping doubts, forever questioning his silence.
+God eventually answers, directly and indirectly, through a series of divine symbols.
 We assume these apparitions are a manifestation of a psychosis.
 However, Glass never lets on that what Maud is seeing isn’t real to her.
 Acts of self-harm – a gruesome moment where she inserts nails in the insoles of her trainers and walks about town – in Maud’s eyes are ultimate displays of devotion; surpassing pain-thresholds elevates her above other sinful mortals.

 Clark is exceptional, exquisitely servicing an intentse and immersive portrayal.
 She gonizingly showcases the emotional gamut of her characater’s perpetual metamorphosis – from misguided soul to promiscuous predator to demon slaying saviour and back again.
 This continuous shifts in personality makes Maud an unreliable narrator; her unpredictability is anxiety-inducing at every turn.